desinole/tips-ics-consulting/README.md

 -    Resourcing be very specific on what level of expertise for each skill
 - document all key decisions and assumptions and publicly share them
 - When in Rome - learn their lingo and arconyms and incorporate into your vocab
+- not all conflict is bad.
+In fact, no conflict is a bad sign.
+Also, constant unproductive conflict is bad.